University Guidance for Parents

 If students wish to take a gap year before going to university, they have two choices:

-- Apply in this year’s UCAS cycle with their peers and select ‘deferred entry’ on their UCAS application (so they apply in the 2021 cycle and defer the start of their course until 2022) or
+- Apply in the UCAS cycle with their peers - for Current Year 12 2023 cycle and select ‘deferred entry’ on their UCAS application (so they apply in the 2023 cycle and defer the start of their course until 2024) or

 - Apply in the following year’s cycle once they have their A Level grades